-3. Stock issued for services
+3. Stock bonus

-The value of the stock issued for services is based on management's estimate of the fair market value of the services rendered.
+The value of the stock bonus is based on management's estimate of the fair market value common stock issued.
 During this reporting period, the company reversed the amount of stock issued from the prior year.

 4. Due to stockholders